Pants, the final frontier.

 “We were really nervous about retail, but we tested a space in Boston, and that did amazing […] then we tested one in Chicago and one in Georgetown and kept seeing the same thing: half the people were not going to try the brand if they could not try on the clothes first.
 It’s too big of a leap to place that order if you don’t know what you’re getting.”

 At Guideshops, customers can book personal guided shopping sessions, where they can sample and browse through Bonobos products.
-This “no frills, no harassment” strategy leaves men with an “enjoyable, shopping bag-free experience”, an affair that is further improved by Bonobos’ policy of lifetime returns policy (it has recently reduced this timespan to 90 days).
+This “no-frills, no harassment” strategy leaves men with an “enjoyable, shopping bag-free experience”, an affair that is further improved by Bonobos’ policy of lifetime returns policy (it has recently reduced this timespan to 90 days).

 Unsurprisingly, this heightened level of customer service has generated immense word-of-mouth marketing.
 For example, in a Time Magazine feature, Bonobos’ customers routinely introduce the brand to their friends and colleagues.
 Dunn himself estimates that referrals account for half of Bonobos’ new customers.

-In addition to word-of-mouth, Bonobos has included their customers in the development of new products.
+In addition to word-of-mouth, Bonobos has included its customers in the development of new products.
 The company has used its social media outlets to request customer feedback on certain design ideas.
 While this seems conventional for most businesses, it isn’t so for the fashion industry.

 4. An Engaging Leadership